autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/staking/staking.md

 ![N-nominators-10](/img/doc-imgs/operators-staking/N-Nominators-4.png)

-9. You can also scroll down on the wallet panel and look at the Lasst extrinsics section.
+9. You can also scroll down on the wallet panel and look at the last extrinsics section.
 Congratulations, you successfully became a **nominator**.

 ![N-nominators-11](/img/doc-imgs/operators-staking/N-Nominators-5.png)